SamuliLam/metrocloud-data-pipeline/README.md

 | Kafka3 |      9092     |     29094     | broker + controller |

 Benefits:
-- High Availabliity: No single point of failure with data replicated across multiple brokers
+- **High Availabliity**: No single point of failure with data replicated across multiple brokers
-- Scalability: Horizontal scaling by adding more brokers to handle increased load
+- **Scalability**: Horizontal scaling by adding more brokers to handle increased load
-- Fault Tolerance: System continues to operate even if one or more brokers fail
+- **Fault Tolerance**: System continues to operate even if one or more brokers fail
-- Performance: Multiple brokers can handle more concurrent produceres and consumers
+- *Performance**: Multiple brokers can handle more concurrent produceres and consumers

 #### KRaft Mode (Kafka Raft)
 This setup uses KRaft mode which eliminates the ZooKeeper dependency: